galenhuntington/hmp3-ng/README.md

 writing) and libraries.
 Some code could not be directly ported, mainly low-level optimizations, and so was replaced.

-*  There is a GitHub issue tracker to cover other problems and planned changes.
+*  There is a GitHub issue tracker to cover other problems and planned changes, and Travis CI integration to continuously test builds.

 *  I have added support for building with Stack.